salaboy/from-monolith-to-k8s/workshop.md

 Incedents are a way to bubble up technical errors that are happening inside your workflows to non-technical users, who needs to understand how these issues are affecting the business and the organization.

+If you made it this far, **you are now aware how important is to report as soon as possible low level incidents to other departments and how collaboration can help to quickly remidiate these kind of situations** :dancer: :dancer:

 </details>